particle-iot/docs/src/content/getting-started/configuration/environment.md

 - Available in Device OS 6.4.0 and later
 - Gen 3 and Gen 4 devices

 Sets preferred bands using a band mask.
-After 10 minutes of failing to connect, the device reverts to using all bands instead of just the preferred bands.

 The band mask is a bit field of bands.
 For example: